SNAP Benefits in Kentucky: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your EBT balance using the online ebtEDGE portal or the Benny app.
-Other methods include calling the number on your card or checking the balance printed on your last store or ATM receipt.
+Check your balance using the online ebtEDGE portal, by calling the number on your card, or on your last store or ATM receipt.
+The Benny app also shows your balance and offers cashback on eligible purchases.

 Check Your Kentucky EBT Balance